gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 # Application Modeler

-The Application Modeler extension allows you to visualize and change the pages structure of SAP Fiori elements applications (Page Map), and to configure individual pages via manifest settings and UI flexibility changes (Page Editor).
+The application modeler extension allows you to visualize and change the page routing of SAP Fiori elements applications (Page Map), and to configure individual pages via manifest settings, annotation properties, and UI flexibility changes (Page Editor).

-Since version 1.4.1, the Page Editor also allows adding and maintaining common annotation-based UI elements, such as object page sections, fields, columns and their properties for OData V4 based applications.
+Starting as of version 1.10.1, the Page Editor supports adding and maintaining properties of [SAP Fiori elements building blocks](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview) for OData V4-based applications.
+This feature is currently an experimental one and is subject to changes and enhancements based on customer feedback.

 ## Migration

-Applications created with the SAP Fiori Tools (see "Integration with the Fiori: Application Generator" topic below) are automatically enabled for Application Modeler.
+Applications created with the SAP Fiori Tools (see "Integration with the Fiori: Application Generator" topic below) are automatically enabled for application modeler.
 In order to migrate an existing project, which is already present in your workspace, execute the command `Fiori: Migrate Project for use in Fiori tools` from the Command Palette.
 Supported project types:

 - SAP Fiori elements for V2